sitanshu1000/Data-Visualization-Project/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a scatter plot between overall rating and their player potential rating
+It's a scatter plot between the players' overall rating and their future potential rating.
+This graph showcases the relationship between how good a player is now vs how good he can become in the future.
+Points on the top right side show players who are excellent now and have high future potential.
+Points on the bottom right side show players who may not be that good now but have an excellent potential and should be looked out for in the future.
+This graph is a good start towards this project.

 [![image](https://raw.githubusercontent.com/sitanshu1000/dataviz-project-template-proposal/master/Images/prototype.png)](https://vizhub.com/sitanshu1000/da49904037a14cabbc849a2202f4db16)